 Lake Bled and Ljubljana, Slovenia

 Hands down, my new favorite place in the world.
 Funny story but before leaving for our trip, EVERYONE was telling me that the Cupcake would propose to me somewhere in Europe.
-Everyone from my family, to my friends, to my colleagues, to Calyxta’s CEO and COO!
-There was even one evening that Maan Fernandez (OMG, she has no nickname here, guys!
-Help me think of something!) and I were looking at the itinerary, and concluded that IF the Cupcake did propose in Europe, it would be somewhere in Lake Bled.
+Everyone from my family, to my friends, to my colleagues, to my bosses!
+There was even one evening that one of my work babies Maan and I were looking at the itinerary, and concluded that IF the Cupcake did propose in Europe, it would be somewhere in Lake Bled.
 Hahaha!
-I swear, everyone was just planting the idea in my head, and of course, as much as I wanted to fantasize about it, a part of me kept telling myself not to expect anything or else I might just get disappointed.
-But because even the Cupcake knew that people were waiting for him to propose in Europe, he decided to throw a curve ball and proposed a few days before we left in our alma mater, Ateneo de Manila.
-(You can watch his proposal video here.)
+I swear, everyone was just planting the idea in my head.
+And of course, as much as I wanted to fantasize about it, a part of me kept telling myself not to expect anything or else I might just get disappointed.
+But because even the Cupcake knew that people were waiting for him to propose in Europe, he decided to throw a curve ball and proposed a few days before we left—in our alma mater, Ateneo de Manila.
+(You can watch his proposal video.)

 The Dragon Bridge in Ljubljana—one of the oldest bridges in Europe!